HISTORY + MISSION

 History

-Funding for the Alliance comes from the Oregon Early Learning Division (ELD), The Ford Family Foundation, and the Oregon Community Foundation.
+Funding for the Alliance comes from the Department of Early Learning and Care (DELC), The Ford Family Foundation, and the Oregon Community Foundation.
 This allows us to provide these many services to you at no cost.

 Neighborhood House